 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

 Parkinson’s disease is a neurological condition that affects a wide range of functions.
 The changes that occur can have a significant impact on the physical and mental aspects of a person’s life.

-These changes increase the risk of getting food stuck in the throat and choking, which can be life-threatening.
+These changes increase the risk of food getting stuck in the throat and choking, which can be life threatening.
 If the person accidentally breathes food particles into the lungs, pneumonia can result.

-Other neuropsychiatric symptoms include:
+Some other neuropsychiatric symptoms include:

 However, the symptoms of depression are treatable, and recovery is possible.

-Seeking medical help when symptoms of depression start to appear can give the person a better quality of life, improved functionality, and a chance of slowing the symptoms.
+Seeking medical help when the symptoms of depression start to appear can give the person a better quality of life, improved functionality, and a chance of slowing the symptoms.

 The drop in sexual interest and physical functioning can happen because of a fall in dopamine levels, according to the American Parkinson Disease Association.

-The impact of this is:
+The impacts of this include: